 If you think you may need to provide this information, you can go ahead and do that at through Amazon Seller Central.
 It can take up to 3 weeks to validate your tax information.

 This tax form is actually due to you on January 31st of the year following the taxable year, unless that date falls on a weekend or holiday.
-Your 1099-K for the 2015 taxable year is actually due on February 1, 2016 because January 31st falls on a Sunday.

 Amazon will either mail or email you your form 1099-K, depending on whether or not you consented to having tax forms sent to you electronically.

 If you think you should have received a form 1099-K but didn’t, you can check on it in your Seller Central Account: